nrwl/nx/docs/shared/mental-model.md

 tasks `app1:test`
 and `lib:test`.

-When you run `nx run-many -t test --all`, you are telling Nx to do this for all the projects.
+When you run `nx run-many -t test`, you are telling Nx to do this for all the projects.

 As your workspace grows, retesting all projects becomes too slow.
 To address this Nx implements code change analysis to get the min set of projects that need to be retested.
 How does it work?